ahmdhisham/MVC-Design-Architecture/README.md

 # MVC-Design-Architecture
-Learning design architectures (design patterns) with a simple counter app for better readability and software development.
+Applying architectural design patterns in a simple counter app for better readability and software development for learning purposes.

 ## Requirements
 - Python 3.13.2